thedaviddias/bfdes.in/posts/create-a-class.md

 In Gunsmith players can modify up to five different places of a weapon.
 For the sake of gameplay balance, generally, each attachment or modification improves some attributes and worsens others.

-The problem boils down to an economic one: maximising the player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints.
+This optimization problem mirrors a microeconomic one.
+Effectively, we seek to maximise a player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints imposed by game mechanics.

 ## Player Utility

 In this model utility `U` is a multi-valued function of the weapon attributes, represented as a vector `x`.
-We observe that the model should have the following properties:
+Game mechanics dictate that the model should have the following properties:

 * Each attribute `x[i]` contributes independently to an increase in utility